fxbonnet/fffc/README.md

+# Python script
+Please install pandas with command below if you not installed already pip install pandas then please use below command to run the script.

+python ffc.py -i data.txt -c metadata.txt -o output.csv -d ","

 # Fixed File Format converter

 Your goal is to write a generic tool to convert fixed file format files to a csv file based on a metadata file describing its structure.